fkooman/php-oauth2-server/README.md

 # Use

-Currently php-jwt is not hosted on [Packagist](https://packagist.org/).
+Currently php-oauth2-server is not hosted on [Packagist](https://packagist.org/).
 It may be added in the future.
 In your `composer.json`:

     "repositories": [
         {